Clemapfel/jluna/docs/manual.md

 + any `Boxable` can be used as return type
 + any `Unboxable` can be used as argument type

-This means for the C++-code to be able to use your julia-only typed arguments, you will have to first unbox them.
+We will learn more about how to make our own custom types compatible with this in the [~~section on usertypes~~](#usertypes).

-Let's call our above example which takes an arbitrary vector of integers and adds 2 to each element, then returns it:
+Let's call our above example function.
+It takes an arbitrary vector of integers and adds 2 to each element, then returns that vector:

 ```cpp
 State::eval(R"(